whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Indexes
 -------

 The following compound index is in place for testing purely based on geocoded information within each post.
 Depending on the amount of data it may be a good idea to extend this index to another field that will be used heavily by the application.
 For now we will keep it simple and use cursor.explain later on to see how much scanning is being done to each index.

-..  code :: javascript
+..  code:: javascript

     db.tweets.ensureIndex({
         "place.country": 1,